 After midnight on Friday of week one, UCLA students must follow the same impacted-drop procedures as in regular session.
 They must obtain a Late Impacted Course Drop Petition or Retroactive Drop Petition from their respective counseling unit.

 To drop an impacted class, non-UCLA summer-only students must complete a Summer Sessions Student Update Form and submit the request to the Summer Sessions office, 1331 Murphy Hall.
 A detailed explanation of the reason for dropping the class must be given, and the instructor’s signature must be obtained.

-A dropped class notation appears on the transcript indicating the date and week in which the course is dropped.
+A notation appears on the transcript indicating the date and week in which the class was dropped.

 Graduate students can drop classes using MyUCLA with no fee through week ten of the term.
 For retroactive drops after the last day of instruction, students must petition to drop a class and are charged a retroactive drop fee.
 See graduate drop deadlines.